Gurukiran20/caprae-ai-leadgen-dashboard/leadscoreapp/README.md

 # 🧠 Smart Lead & Insights Dashboard

 This project was developed as part of **Caprae Capital’s AI-Readiness Pre-Screening Challenge**.
-It is a practical and lightweight AI-powered tool designed to **detect and remove duplicate leads**, **prioritize companies based on key metrics**, and **visualize meaningful insights** through an interactive dashboard.
+It is a practical and lightweight AI-powered toolthat helps sales and investing teams:
+- **Detect and remove duplicate company leads**
+- **prioritize companies based on key metrics**
+- **visualize meaningful insights** through an interactive dashboard.

 ---